 0 Comments | Wednesday, May 17, 2017

-Support Widows and Orphans in Israel
+Support Widows and Orphans-and their families-in Israel

 Shira came home with happy news to share with her mother-she was engaged!
 Unfortunately though, her mother, a widow, was struggling to provide for her family after Shira’s father had passed away years before.
 Shira didn’t know how she would be able to afford a wedding- there wasn’t money for even a modest celebration.
-But after contacting Yad Eliezer and with the help of generous donors, Shira was able to have a beautiful wedding at Armonot Friedman, Yad Eliezer’s new hall in Bnei Brak.
+But after contacting Yad Eliezer and with the help of generous donors, Shira was able to have a beautiful wedding at Armonot Friedman, Yad Eliezer’s wedding hall in Bnei Brak.

 Shortly after, a call came into the Yad Eliezer office.
 Avraham G. was on the phone and he wanted to make a donation-in specific, he wanted to sponsor a bris for a needy family.
 Sponsoring a bris is a beautiful idea, though not something that is usually done through Yad Eliezer.
 However his information was taken down and he was told that if this specific need arose he would be contacted.
 Weeks went by and his offer remained unfulfilled.

 Now, let’s get back to Shira...